Strumblebee/governing-documents/constitution.md

     -   Familiar with all University regulations for student organizations.

-    -   Collaborates with Historian for bookkeeping.
+    -   Collaborates with Social Media Director for bookkeeping.

 -   Section 4: Treasurer